League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 Also see the [releases page](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/releases).

+### Version 1.5.1

+- Bugfix for compendia translations

 ### Version 1.5.0

 - New translations and fixes
 - Compendium item names are now normalized before matching for better results